rackerlabs/technical-blog/content/blog/2021/2021-10-26-security-for-the-oracle-database-listener/index.md

 #### Listener Overview

 The _lsnrctl_ is the tool for starting and stopping the listener process (tnslsnr). _tnslnsr_ starts and verifies the _listener.ora_ and _sqlnet.ora_ files for port numbers and database service names.
-The _tnslnsr_ processes starts with a binary owner, usually the "ORACLE" account on UNIX or Linux.
+The _tnslnsr_ processes starts with a binary owner, usually the "Oracle" account on UNIX or Linux.

 #### Steps to secure Oracle Listener-